Travis Barker Tells Us the Story Behind Every Tattoo on His Body

 You starred in a reality show called Meet The Barkers with Shanna, it was only 16 episodes, but it must have had a huge effect on your private life.

 Well, it never really tripped me out.
 I wasn't doing anything that I wasn't doing in normal life, that I was scared of being exposed.
 It was true reality - there wasn’t someone scripting or anything.
-It wasn’t really an issue until I realised Shanna and I were kinda on the outs.
+It wasn’t really an issue until I realized Shanna and I were kinda on the outs.
 I don’t know if it was the show or the pressure of our relationship - she’d just had our son Landon - but I knew where I stood and I knew I had to leave.
 But I had to end the show before I could leave.
 I have no regrets. like, it’s all lessons learned.
 I honestly believe in my heart we wouldn’t have worked out regardless.
 We’re just two different people.

 One of the sweetest parts of the book is where you and your dad each get ‘pal’ tattooed.
 [Pal is the name they used for each other since Travis’s childhood].

 It was funny, ‘cos growing up he said “If you ever get a tattoo, I’m gonna kick your ass and kick you out of the house.”
 But many years later - 20 years - Pops had some tattoos of his own.
 It’s awesome.
 My mum passed away when I was 12, so my relationship with him is so important.
 He works alongside my business mergers.
-He helps me pay bills, keeps me organised.
+He helps me pay bills, keeps me organized.
 I speak to him every morning like clockwork.
 It’s always good to have a parent there to keep you humble, keep you grounded.

 There’s a line where your dad says to the tattooist, “These are the last tattoos you’re ever going to give me.
 I don’t care what anyone says.
 It hurts.”
 Does tattooing still hurt you?